 Having recently installed an ESXi server, I am getting to grips with the management and administration of it, one of the things that I wanted to be able to do was connect to the remote terminal through SSH.

 I downloaded my SSH client of choice, PuTTY, and set about connecting, however the server refused the connection.
-It seems that SSH is not enabled out of the box for ESXi and you need to go through some steps to get there - I found some helpful hints here.
+It seems that SSH is not enabled out of the box for ESXi and you need to go through some steps to get there - I found some helpful hints here

 If anyone visits here regularly, rather than by google search, you’ll have noticed that I haven’t posted much lately.
 This is because of a major office move at work which I have been managing from the technical side of things, and moving a 25 server operation isn’t an easy job.
 I’ve upgraded the entire network infrastructure throughout from SOHO to enterprise products.

 I was configuring our new Cisco ASA 5510 firewall today, as part of a major infrastructure upgrade.
 I’m pretty comfortable with the Cisco IOS, but I still prefer the GUI for the basic set up, using command line to tweak the finer or more complex configurations.
 However, straight out of the box, I had a very hard time getting the ASDM to load.
 Being familiar with the PDM from the PIX range of firewalls, I should have guessed the problem straight away.
+Essentially, whatever problem you’re having with the ASDM, whether it’s not loading, not reading the configuration or whatever, the answer is likely to be “uninstall your current version of Java, google java 1.4.2, install it, try again”.
+It was the same with the PDM, and guess what?
+It’s the same with the ASDM.

 I recently tried to use Microsoft reader on my iMate K-Jam mobile, it’s Windows Mobile 5 powered, so according to Microsoft it’s fully supported.
 However, when I tried to activate, I got the following error: